f4i3rn/f4i3rn/README.md

 ### Hi there 👋

-- 🔭 My stack : Font-end -> JS, TS | Frameworks : Vue & React | Backend : Rust
+- 🔭 My stack : Learning JS && React
+- In the future : Learning TS ( && Vue ? || Node.js ?)
 - 📫 How to reach me: DM me on twitter @_faiern